Hemp Seeds When Pregnant: Safety, Benefits, And Side Effects

 Image: IStock

 1. Keeps digestive system healthy: Expecting mothers between the ages of 19 and 30 require 28 to 36g of fiber per 1000 calories (5).
-Three tablespoons of hemp seeds offer 1.2 grams of dietary fiber, which can contribute to your total fiber needs (4).
+Three tablespoons of hemp seeds offer 1.2 grams of dietary fiber, making it one of the fiber-rich foods during pregnancy (4).
 Consuming optimum amounts of fiber is vital to add bulk to the diet and maintain healthy bowel movements, which helps keep constipation and related issues away.

 1. Maintains heart health: Hemp seeds contain healthy fats such as omega-3 and omega-6 fatty acids in ratios that promote heart health (9).
 Additionally, they contain high amounts of magnesium, which facilitates the active transportation of potassium and calcium across the cell membrane and supports normal heartbeat (10).